-Black History Month marks a great opportunity to broaden our historical perspectives and understanding of Black History.
-And learn more about key figures from the past and present that too often don’t make into the official history books.
+February is Black History Month in the U.S. and Canada.
+It’s a great opportunity to broaden our perspectives and understanding of Black History and of the impact of people of color today.
+And to learn more about key figures from the past and present who rarely make it into the official history books.

 Who We’ve Been Learning About for Black History Month